Introduction to ARM

 which can easily be un-trusted.

 However there are workarounds.
-E.g. the 'handlers' can be made to
+I.e. the 'handlers' can be made to

 run in 'unprivileged' level, by using a software wrapper around

-them.
-This wrapper will protect the system memory from this handler.
+restricted.
+This sandboxing wrapper will protect the system memory

 Arm TrustZone on Cortex-M is a solution to the above problem.
 It